Big news on campus

 Scenario and practice focus

 A university sends a notification that prompts tens of thousands of students to open the same detail page within minutes.
 The notification blast itself is infrequent, but it triggers a sudden, read-heavy surge as students open the app to view details, check updates, and refresh for changes.
-The platform must absorb this traffic cleanly without cascading failures, unacceptable latency, or runaway costs.
+The read path needs to absorb this traffic without one failure triggering the next, without blowing latency targets, and without runaway costs.

 Constraints to balance